OGK0/Nomad_2018_Semiconductors/README.md

 This is the code for the Kaggle Competition.

+I've split the problem into 2 response variables:
+- Formation Energy
+- Bandgap Energy.

+My approach is to model each response separately and combine the results.

 I've tried:
 - Several Regression methods such as Linear Regression, Support Vector Machines and Elastic Net
 - Ensemble Methods (AdaBoost / Gradient Boosting Machines)